W1704 midi wood lathe by Shop Fox – a closer look!

 What do others say?

 From the specifications I turned my attention to the reviews and one review of Ima Nonymous from Mid-Atlantic US caught my attention (not so much for the obvious attempt at anonymity in the name; but for what he/she anonymously chose to say).
 According to this review, the W1704 had ‘better bones compared to other midi lathes’.
 What she might have in mind as comparison might be the Rockler Excelsior 5-Speed Mini Lathe or a Grizzly MC254 Cast Iron Bench Top Wood Lathe with comes with a 1/2 HP motor and lacks the variable infinite speed option.
-Both the latter tools have a six speed option whereas the W1704 comes with an infinite speed option and is much less expensive.
+Both the latter tools have a six speed option whereas the W1704 comes with an infinite speed option and is around $50 to $100 less expensive.
 The infinite speed option is surely a plus point as this cannot be found in any other lathe in the same price range.
 Ima Nonymous also like the speed control knob option with this lathe.
 This is because other lathes may require you to stop and potter around with some adjustments before you can change the speed.
 In stark contrast, the W1704 speed control knob enables you change speeds with just a turn of the knob – so convenient!

 According to Ima Nonymous, the absence of the handwheel on the headstock is a drawback for this tool.
 I agree with this, because for finishing touches you may need to turn the piece by hand for more control.
 However, as Ima Nonymous says, the pros of the variable speed option far outweigh the cons of the absence of a handwheel.
 As a suggestion, if Shop Fox considers offering the handwheel as an optional accessory, that would be the icing on the cake.